 This was the cars maiden track voyage for me and shakedown for the brake system.

-I know the vast majority of you are thinking, We have shiny red 8 piston calipers with rotors straight from hell designed by audi sport, There's no logical upgrade.
-Your right, if all you intend to do with the car is a spirited canyon run here and there and run it down the 1/4 move along, these aren't for you...
-I'm Positive Jeff has a great combo of pads or mild upgrades to the factory setup that will allow higher thresholds then the factory setup would otherwise be safe for.
+I know the vast majority of you are thinking, we have shiny red 8 piston calipers with rotors straight from hell designed by Audi sport, There's no logical upgrade.
+You're right, if all you intend to do with the car is a spirited canyon run here and there and run it down the 1/4 move along, these aren't for you...
+I'm positive Jeff has a great combo of pads or mild upgrades to the factory setup that will allow higher thresholds then the factory setup would otherwise be safe for.